 The name Dr. Seuss is synonymous with fun, nonsensical poetry such as “I do not like them, Sam-I-am.
 I do not like green eggs and ham.”

 Everyone is aware of this famous author’s work, and he is celebrated every year in March, the month he was born.
-Called the “Read with Me” program, one of the most notable aspects is that schools nationwide draw adults from outside academia – parents, teachers, or people in the community – to simply read a Dr. Seuss book inside a classroom.
+Called the “Read with Me” program, one of the most notable aspects is that schools nationwide draw adults from outside academia – parents, teachers, or people in the community – to simply read a Dr. Seuss book inside a classroom.the grave.

 A Dr. Seuss Bio makes it clear there’s a lot you don’t know about the writer.